 In connection with the Lilly Collaboration Agreement, the Company and SEED Technology (collectively, the "BYSI Entities") transferred certain contracts, know-how, materials and equipment, and documents related to a proprietary technology platform to SEED for 9,631,941 Series A-1 convertible preferred shares (the "Series A-1 Preferred Shares") of SEED.
 In addition, SEED, BYSI entities, and Lilly entered into share purchase agreements pursuant to which SEED issued an aggregate of 1,194,030 shares of its Series A-1 Preferred Shares to BYSI Entities, and 1,990,000 shares of its Series A-2 convertible redeemable preferred shares (the "Series A-2 Preferred Shares", collectively with Series A-1 Preferred Shares, the "Preferred Shares") to Lilly, each at a cash purchase price of \$2.5125 per share.
 Series A-2 Preferred Shares were recorded as contingently redeemable noncontrolling interests in mezzanine equity (Note 15).
-Pursuant to the share purchase agreement (the "A2 SPA") entered into between SEED and Lilly, SEED also agree to sell and issue to Lilly an additional 1,990,000 Series A-2 Preferred Shares to Lilly, at a cash purchase price of \$2.5125 per share upon the fulfilment, prior to November 12, 2022, of certain conditions under the terms of the A2 SPA (the "Forward").
-The fair value of the Series A-2 Preferred Shares and Forward at closing was determined by the Company with the assistance of a third party independent valuation firm.
+Pursuant to the share purchase agreement (the "A2 SPA") entered into between SEED and Lilly, SEED also agree to sell and issue to Lilly an additional 1,990,000 Series A-2 Preferred Shares to Lilly, at a cash purchase price of \$2.5125 per share upon the fulfilment, prior to November 12, 2022, of certain conditions under the terms of the A2 SPA

+(the "Forward").
+The fair value of the Series A-2 Preferred Shares and Forward at initial closing was determined by the Company with the assistance of a third party independent valuation firm.
 The Company used a discounted cash flow model to determine the total equity value of SEED and further adopted the equity allocation model to determine the fair value of the Series A-2 Preferred Shares as of the date of issuance which is adjusted for a lack of marketability discount because the shares are subject to certain restrictions.
-The fair value of the Series A-2 Preferred Shares and the Forward on the closing date was determined to be \$5,267 and \$278, respectively.
+The fair value of the Series A-2 Preferred Shares and the Forward on the initial closing date was determined to be \$5,267 and \$278, respectively.
+In June 2022, SEED settled the Forward with Lilly, and issued 1,990,000 Series A-2 Preferred Shares to Lilly for \$5,000 in cash upon achieving the conditions under the terms of the A2 SPA (Notes 15 and 16).

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Continued) FOR THE YEARS ENDED DECEMBER 31, 2021, 2020 AND 2019 (Amounts in thousands of U.S. Dollars ("\$") and Renminbi ("RMB"), except for number of shares and per share data)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Continued) FOR THE YEARS ENDED DECEMBER 31, 2022, 2021 AND 2020 (Amounts in thousands of U.S. Dollars ("\$") and Renminbi ("RMB"), except for number of shares and per share data)